 This is how the money you invest is used

-Information regarding carbon compensation through the planting of seedlings
+Information regarding carbon sequestration through the planting of seedlings

-A carbon sink created in forests is a good target for carbon compensation because it is long-lasting and active.
+A carbon sink created in forests is a good target for tackling climate change because it is long-lasting and active.
 Afforestation also creates new habitats and ecosystem services.
-The carbon compensation ratio of the lands involved in Taimiteko is illustrated by the graph above, which shows how the carbon sequestration of forest land is distributed between stands and soil.
+The carbon balance ratio of the lands involved in Taimiteko is illustrated by the graph above, which shows how the carbon sequestration of forest land is distributed between stands and soil.

 At Taimiteko, we have collaborated with the Natural Resources Institute Finland.
 They have calculated carbon sequestration calculations for afforestation lands, with the help of which we have built our front page carbon counter.
 Afforestation of these lands has not succeeded naturally, so the only way to get new forest to form is through tillage and planting.
 We have carefully selected certain soil types, tree species, and areas within which the calculations are the same.